woodard/libabigail/doc/manuals/abipkgdiff.rst

     Compare ELF files that are shared libraries, only.
 Do not compare executable files, for instance.

+  *  --redundant

+    In the diff reports, do display redundant changes.
+A redundant change is a change that has been displayed elsewhere in a given report.

   * --verbose

     Emit verbose progress messages.